cn-uofbasel/nfn-scala_deprecated/README.md

 ##Running NFN
 ### Starting sbt
 Set the `NFN_SCALA` variable with `export NFN_SCALA="<path/to/nfn-scala/"` and change to this directory.
 If you only want to use nfn-scala in the cli mode, you can just type `sbt`.
+If you have not compile ccn-lite yet, type `compileCCNLite`
 For the jni mode run the `start_sbt.sh` script, this will launch sbt with the linked dynamic library (not yet compiled) in the classpath.
 To compile this library, run the sbt command `compileJniNativelib`.